PostHog/posthog.com/contents/customers/webshare.md

 “That’s when we found PostHog, and realized it does everything we needed all at once, including feature flags!”

 ![PostHog webshare pricing experiment](../images/customers/webshare/webshare-pricing.png)
-<Caption>Adding the 'Buy Now' call to action and adjusting the text enabled Webshare to boost converstion by 26%</Caption>
+<Caption>Adding the 'Buy Now' call to action and adjusting the text enabled Webshare to boost conversion by 26%</Caption>

 ### How Webshare increased conversion rates by 26% with experiments